Zaid1120/MQMerlin/README.md

 1. Navigate to the backend folder within the downloaded repository.
 2. Confirm the installation of Python 3 and Java on your machine by running `python3 --version` and `java -version` in the terminal.
 3. Install the necessary Python packages using pip.

+### IBM MQ Setup
+- The MQ instance in question needs to have events, accounting and statistics enabled.
+Make sure this is set up:
+  - Use custom IBM MQ image located in 'CUSTOM_MQ'.
+  - Follow along with MQSC script and apply to your own MQ instance.

 ### Running the Backend
 1. Inside the backend folder, start the Flask server using the specified command.